-The world of numismatics is full of amazing coins, and today we would like to tell you about the amazing so-called “red pennies”, i.e. rare pennies that preserved their original bright luster for decades.
+The world of numismatics is full of amazing coins, and today we would like to tell you about the amazing so-called “red pennies”, i.e. rare pennies that preserved their original bright luster for decades but are not colored quarters nevertheless.

 Though of small size and denomination, some of the red pennies can bring their owners not only aesthetic pleasure and joy of possession, but also impressive financial benefits.
 So let us explain how red pennies differ from ordinary ones, why they are so unique and rare, and how to identify and properly store them to preserve their value.